lorien/awesome-web-scraping/php.md

 * [HTML5 PHP](https://github.com/Masterminds/html5-php) - An HTML5 parser and serializer library.
 * [QueryPath](https://github.com/technosophos/querypath) - a jQuery-like library for working with XML and HTML documents in PHP.
 It now contains support for HTML5 via the HTML5-PHP project.
 * [DiDOM](https://github.com/Imangazaliev/DiDOM) - super fast HTML parser (because it was build on top of plain PHP).
-* [Embed](https://github.com/oscarotero/Embed) - An awesome library for getting useful information from a webpage.

 ## Text Processing